Offspring795/PowerTrader_AI/README.md

 # PowerTrader_AI
 Fully automated crypto trading powered by a custom price prediction AI and a structured/tiered DCA system.

+IMPORTANT: This software places real trades automatically.
+You are responsible for everything it does to your money and your account.
+Keep your API keys private.
+I am not giving financial advice.
+I am not responsible for any losses incurred or any security breaches to your computer (the code is entirely open source and can be confirmed non-malicious).
+You are fully responsible for doing your own due diligence to learn and understand this trading system and to use it properly.
+You are fully responsible for all of your money and all of the bot's actions, and any gains or losses.

 “It’s an instance-based (kNN/kernel-style) predictor with online per-instance reliability weighting, used as a multi-timeframe trading signal.” - ChatGPT on the type of AI used in this trading bot.

 So what exactly does that mean?